projectcapsule/capsule/docs/content/general/crds-apis.md

-This is a label selector which selects Pods.
+podSelector is a label selector which selects pods.
 This field follows standard label selector semantics; if present but empty, it selects all pods.
- If NamespaceSelector is also set, then the NetworkPolicyPeer as a whole selects the Pods matching PodSelector in the Namespaces selected by NamespaceSelector.
-Otherwise it selects the Pods matching PodSelector in the policy's own Namespace.
+ If namespaceSelector is also set, then the NetworkPolicyPeer as a whole selects the pods matching podSelector in the Namespaces selected by NamespaceSelector.
+Otherwise it selects the pods matching podSelector in the policy's own namespace.

 <table>
     <thead>